-There are no-cost solutions to all Title IX compliance problems, and most problems can be resolved within a year.
-Significant remedies that institution officials may choose, such as renovating or constructing facilities, hiring staff, or adding teams, should be completed as quickly as possible, but officials should plan on two or three years at the most.
+There are no-cost solutions to all Title IX compliance problems, and most problems can be, and therefore should be, resolved within a year.
+Significant remedies that institution officials may choose, such as adding teams, renovating or constructing facilities, or hiring staff, should be completed as quickly as possible, but officials should plan on two or three years at the most.
 Interim compliance measures, such as reassigning existing facilities, should be implemented while significant long-term remedies are in progress.
-Delaying any relief for the disadvantaged sex for three years or more might be viewed as dilatory.
-Officials who choose to delay compliance for as long as five years invite speculation regarding their intentions to comply.
+Delaying any relief for the disadvantaged sex for three years or more would be viewed as dilatory.
+Officials who choose to delay compliance for as long as five years invite speculation, and potential legal consequences, regarding their intentions to comply.